Plant spacing and water use

 However, designing a garden bed that caters to the particular spacing needs of multiple plants can be difficult and time consuming.
 For this reason, Kentucky State University has published an online, downloadable plant spacing calculator that makes the job fast and easy.

 The drawings used in this week’s video are from the 1927 book Root Development of Vegetable Crops by John Weaver and William Bruner.
 The book’s illustrations are invaluable in helping a gardener understand what is going on below the soil level.
-This book, along with many other useful books on farming from the public domain, can be found in The Holistic Agriculture Library.
+This book, along with many other useful books on farming from the public domain, can be found in The Soil and Health Agriculture Library.

 Giving each plant the right amount of space can even reduce the amount of water needed in the garden.
 Proper spacing will create natural mulch above the ground and a moist environment for the roots.
 In this way, one can maximize a garden’s yield while using minimal water.
 These guidelines, along with the proper amount of water and nutrients, will meet the needs of the plant and allow for healthy growth.